dat <- lavaan::HolzingerSwineford1939

 For symmetric posteriors (e.g., factor loadings), the two methods are nearly identical.
 For positively-skewed posteriors (e.g., residual variances), the copula method captures the asymmetry while the Gaussian approximation is symmetric by construction.

-Prior predictive sampling
+Prior sampling